TERMS AND CONDITIONS

 Order: the Customer’s request for the Goods, as offered in a written or verbal form.

-Order Confirmation: the supplier’s written acceptance of the Customer’s Order
+Order Confirmation: the Supplier’s written acceptance of the Customer’s Order (email shall suffice).

 Specification: any description of the Goods, including fabric composition, physical properties and any related shades or designs.

-Supplier: Dugdale Bros & Co, registered in England and Wales.
+Supplier: Dugdale Bros. & Co.
+Limited, registered in England and Wales.

 2.2 The Order constitutes an offer by the Customer to purchase the Goods in accordance with these Conditions.
 The Customer is responsible for ensuring that the terms of the Order and any applicable Specification submitted by the Customer are complete and accurate.